+We use a programme called Read Write Inc. for our phonics and early literacy provision.
 Read Write Inc. Phonics teaches children to read accurately and fluently with good comprehension.
-They learn to form each letter, spell correctly, and compose their ideas step-by-step.
+They learn to spell correctly and compose their ideas step-by-step.

 The link below is the reading home page on the Oxford Owl website.
 It has some great links for parents so you can involve yourself with your children's phonics journey.